 In 2005, “All the Invisible Children” premiered at the Venice Film Festival.
 The film benefited UNICEF and The World Hunger Program, featuring seven shorts about childhood adversity through the eyes of seven renowned directors.
 Scott’s film was “Jonathan,” in which the grim reality of a war photographer’s career is told through the lens of a child’s eye.

-In addition to her advertising work, Scott is currently prepping for her next feature film due to begin principal photography in early 2016.
+In addition to her advertising work, Scott is currently prepping for her next feature film due to begin principal photography in late 2016.